• Skip to primary navigation

 Tips and Recipe FAQ:

-Can you make them dairy-free?
+Can you make these gluten free rolls dairy-free?

-You can make these rolls dairy-free, but choose non-dairy milk without flavor or sweetener.
+You can make these rolls dairy-free but choose non-dairy milk without flavor or sweetener.

 Do you need to put parchment paper down in the air fryer?